-BHHS 220 Interviewing and Counseling 3 cr.
+BHHS 220 Interviewing and Counseling

 This course introduces students to the fundamentals of interviewing and counseling through a combination of reading, experiential exercises, presentations, and lecture Students will learn basic counseling skills, while obtaining a conceptual framework for understanding the process of counseling.
-The emphasis is on building basic skills (i.e., fundamentals of interviewing, communication and relationship building) while exploring helping theory and its application to special populations.
-Note: This course meets the MHRT/Community Requirement - Interviewing and Counseling.
+The emphasis is on building basic skills (i.e., fundamentals of interviewing, communication and relationship building) while exploring helping theory and its application to special Note: This populations. course meets the MHRT/Community Requirement - Interviewing and Counseling.